-Each task, then, while contributing to a cohesive overall experience, is also a unique opportunity to create an intuitive and seamless interaction for the user.
+Each task, then, while part of a larger overall experience, is also a unique opportunity to create an intuitive and seamless interaction for the user.
 It is in finding where we fail to do this that we are able to improve our websites and applications.

 Quantifying task usability

 So if tasks are the building blocks of usability testing, is there a way to think quantitatively about the individual usability of the tasks we ask our testers to complete?

 Qualitative feedback identifying problem areas is an invaluable output of user testing, but it does not allow us to compare usability across tasks and see the relative weight users assign to the problems (or lack of problems) they faced in each separate task.

 With the implementation of the System Usability Scale, we complemented qualitative-type feedback with a way to measure and quantify overall system satisfaction and usability; but even a short 10-item questionnaire like SUS would quickly become burdensome for testers when applied repeatedly after every task.

 Measurable metrics like number of clicks or time taken per task are useful in getting a handle on the effectiveness and simplicity of tasks, and are built into the bones of usability testing anyways, but are not comprehensive.
 They require a great deal of extrapolation, and are better suited for benchmarking and setting targets.

 The Single Ease Question